zamfi/cca-computational-practices-2-spring-2020/final/README.md

 - Piano player: molded plastic fingers, connected to servo motors with strings, that pull the fingers down to play an electric keyboard.
 Reads the MIDI format and plays music!
 - SensorBot: a wall-detecting robot that follows the walls in a room, measuring distance and light level as it goes.
 - Wall Drawbot: a wall-mounted pen controlled by an Arduino that can draw an arbitrary drawing, perhaps from an SVG file.

+**Note:** we understand that in the current circumstances, physical fabrication will be difficult or impossible.
+Digital projects are encouraged.

 **Assignment**: Create a new github repository for your final project, and modify the README.md file to include your project proposal.
 To learn about formatting text in markdown `.md` files, read [this tutorial](https://help.github.com/articles/markdown-basics/) and look at the [project proposal template](project-template.md).